LaueOT/laueotx_test/README.md

 LaueOT finds positions and orientations of grains in polycrystalline samples from Bragg's peaks in white-beam tomographic Laue experiments.
 The GPU-based algorithm enables fast analysis of samples with thousands of grains and millions of spots.

+## Under development

+This page is under development.
+The fully-functional code and complete documentation will be provided upon acceptance of the paper.
+In the meantime, see [preprint](https://arxiv.org/abs/2404.06478) for a full description of the method.

 ## What can LaueOT do?

 The inputs to LaueOT are: positions of measured Bragg's peaks (often called spots) on the detector screen for each projectsion, experiment parameters (detector dimensions, distances to the sample, etc).